singlerecordnet/singlerecordnet.github.io/index.md

 -	Used network analysis tools to produce pattern-of-life visualizations,
 -	Collaborated in a joint military environment by developing knowledge management and project communication strategies to overcome workspace restrictions imposed by COVID-19,
 -	Developed browser-based tools to visualize and edit structured data sets (JSON, CSV).
-### Business Intelligence Developer, Wovenware, San Juan, Puerto Rico
+### Business Intelligence Developer as Wovenware, San Juan, Puerto Rico
 - From 2014 up to 2017, spent 6 months between 2015 and 2016 conducting web development bootcamp,
 -	Produced descriptive analytics to display aggregate user information using Qlikview BI software,
 -	Designed query scripts while verifying the data that was produced matched expected results,